 In other news: the BU/EGCM classical guitar community got a huge boost at the beginning of March when my New Jersey colleague Seth Himmelhoch paid a visit to adjudicate Brandon Festival guitar classes, conduct a Uni masterclass, and do a one-day workshop with my Suzuki kids and Conservatory ensemble.
 I've since noticed a huge difference in my group class as per matters of posture, focus, and ettiquette.
 Love it when that happens!

-Speaking of adjudicating: I'm off to Calgary in early May for their
+of adjudicating: I'm off to Calgary in early May

 Suzuki Strings Festival.
 I've not been out there for over a decade, and

 I'm really excited to meet up with my Calgary colleagues, to hear their